Henry Dayday

 Henry Dayday (born October 8, 1939) is a Canadian politician who served as the mayor of Saskatoon, Saskatchewan from 1988 to 2000.
 He was elected mayor four times, tied for the most since mayoral terms were extended beyond one year in 1954, although he is tied as the second longest-serving mayor in the city's history as the term limit for mayor was extended from three to four years in 2012.
 However, Dayday did serve the longest overall stint on City Council at 24 consecutive years.

 Early life and education

 Dayday was raised on a farm near the town of Bankend, Saskatchewan.
-He moved to Saskatoon and earned two bachelor's degrees from the University of Saskatchewan, including a bacherlor's of education.
+He moved to Saskatoon and earned two bachelor's degrees from the University of Saskatchewan, including a bachelor's of education.
 He taught high school math in rural Saskatchewan before returning to Saskatoon in 1969, where he continued to teach, working at Evan Hardy, City Park, and Marion M. Graham Collegiates.
 Dayday continued teaching at Marion Graham even after he was elected mayor.